Granite, Colorado: Ghost towns

-While Granite is a ghost of what it once was, what with both a railroad and a major highway running through it has survived the years.
+Granite is a ghost of what it once was, what with both a railroad and a major highway running through it has survived the years.
 However, many old ghost towns remain in the hills surrounding Granite.
 As the prospectors searched for gold, every Arkansas River tributary was a potential gold mining site and a chance to strike it rich.
 About two miles south of Granite, Clear Creek empties into the Arkansas River.
 Although prospecting took place in this area as early as 1867 when the gravel bar reaching out into the Arkansas was found to be rich in placer gold, the real activity didn't take off until 1879 when the canyon exploded with mines everywhere.
 A report from that time relates: "The Free Republic [mine] was the first location made in this district, having been discovered in July, 1879.
 A tunnel has been run 85 feet, showing 3 feet of mineral in the breast, galena and copper, assays ranging from 10 to 131 ounces.
 For a distance of 49 feet the tunnel has been running through a horse [a block of rock interrupting a vein and containing no minerals], but the pay vein was struck and proved to be nearly 20 feet wide."
 This early report goes on to list the colorfully named mines of that time: The Mint, Prince Albert, Thunderbolt, Sixteen String Jack, Sunrise, Bluebird, Siamese Chief, Minnehaha, Silver Crop, Cinderella, Birdie Boy. and Terrible.
 A later report related that the four major mines were the Tasmania, the Fortune, the Banker and the Swiss Boy, so it would appear that most mines just did not "pan out".
 The towns of Beaver City, Vicksburg, Rockdale/Silverdale, Winfield, Hamilton, and others, once hives of activity, have either totally disappeared or remain primarily as ghost towns with only a few remaining buildings.